-The K-Taping Neuro course is aimed to physiotherapists, doctors and occupational therapists.
+The K-Taping Neuro course is aimed to physical therapists, doctors and occupational therapists.

 The K-Taping Neuro Course introduces all basic techniques and associated combination techniques to indications that are frequently used in your everyday therapeutic routine.
 In addition, the basic techniques for lymphatic techniques and the application of Crosstape are presented and learned in practical exercises.